 *correspondence: maja.peteh@gozdis.si

-Highlights: Work presents the launching process of multi institutional repository SciVie and the digitalization process of old study reports.
+Highlights: We report the launching process of a multi-institutional repository (SciVie) to broaden access to published work and grey literature in forest research.
+We describe the digitalization process and the strategies used to accomplish this goal.

 Key words Project EUFORINNO, repository, SciVie, digitalisation, open access, life sciences

-Changes in scientific communication due to European Commission activities and worldwide are facing directions to open science, in particular publications and available data to all communities.
-These shifts are reflecting also in publishing activities of the Slovenian Forestry Institute (SFI).
+Changes in scientific communication due to European Commission requirements and global demand are pushing authors towards open science, in particular making publications and data available to all communities.
+These shifts are also reflected in the publishing activities of the Slovenian Forestry Institute (SFI).
 With the financial support of the project EUFORINNO we have started the open access repository SciVie.

-The repository SciVie (deriving from ‘Science de la Vie’) with its open access materials provides more efficient re-use of past research, promotion of research results, researchers and the institution itself including the possibility of increased citations and recognition of scientific works, training future scientists for open access, increasing the number of potential users and giving the general public the opportunity of improving their lives resulting from the research findings.
-The repository SciVie was launched on a base of the EPrints 3 software as multi-institutional repository in the fields of natural and life sciences.
+The repository SciVie (derived from ‘Science de la Vie’), with its open access materials, provides more efficient use and re-use of past research, and the promotion of research results, researchers and institutions.
+This may help in increasing citations and recognition of scientific works, training future scientists for open access, increasing the number of potential users and giving the general public the opportunity to improve their lives based on research findings.
+The repository SciVie was launched on a base of the EPrints 3 software as a multi-institutional repository in the fields of natural and life sciences.
 It is intended for storage of articles, monographs, databases and other works, with the aim of meeting the requirements of EU co-financers.
 Therefore it has been entered in the databases OpenDOAR, RAOR and OpenAir.
-Currently several institutions already contribute to SciVie, including the Slovenian Forestry Institute, Agricultural Institute of Slovenia, National Institute of Biology and Biotechnical Faculty of the University of Ljubljana, Department of Wood Science and Technology.
-Big efforts were put into developing the policy strategy and copyright requirements that meet the Slovenian and EU policy, into its graphical design and home page.
+Currently, several institutions already contribute to SciVie, including the Slovenian Forestry Institute, Agricultural Institute of Slovenia, National Institute of Biology and Biotechnical Faculty of the University of Ljubljana, Department of Wood Science and Technology.
+Efforts were put into developing a policy strategy and copyright requirements that meet Slovenian and EU policies, when creating? the graphical design and home page.

-In addition the three stage digitalization process for already published works (dating from the establishing SFI in 1950’) was set up.
-Firstly 643 articles from the Zbornik gozdarstva in lesarstva (now Acta Silvae et Ligni) were digitalized and entered into SciVie.
-In the second stage 324 study reports were digitalised which were considered as grey literature and the only copy (usually) only exists in the Forestry library.
-That task has been a challenge even for the chosen digitalizing company, since materials were on a different paper formats, old or damaged paper and printed or typed in a diverse quality.
-Special challenge has been the digitalization of supplementary maps and other outsized material and finding a way to disseminate digitalized copies to public (via SciVie) as not too large files.
-The third stage, the digitalization of a set of study reports and other similar material published by SFI, is under way.
+In addition, a three-stage digitalization process for already published works (dating from the establishment of the Slovenian Forestry Institute in 1950) was set up.
+First 643 articles from the Zbornik gozdarstva in lesarstva (now Acta Silvae et Ligni) were digitalized and entered into SciVie.
+In the second stage, 324 study reports were digitalised from the grey literature, where the only copy (usually) exists only in the Forestry library.
+This second task has been a challenge for the chosen digitalizing company, since materials were on different paper formats, old or damaged paper, and printed or typed in a diverse quality.
+Another special challenge has been the digitalization of supplementary maps and other outsized material, and finding a way to disseminate digitalized copies to the public (via SciVie) in files of a manageable size.
+The third stage, the digitalization of a set of study reports and other similar material published by the Slovenian Forestry Institute, is under way.

-With all these activities we try to enable use and re-use of new and old materials that might otherwise not be readily accessible, and we thus support the advancement of forest research and development.
+With these activities, we aim to enable the use and re-use of new and old research materials that might otherwise not be readily accessible, and we thus support the advancement of forest research and development.

 Acknowledgment